Check out this unique – and tasty – strawberry ceviche avocado boats recipe from our friend Kendra Cordoza at Paleo Pazarazzi!

 *This could also be done in an electric stand mixer with the paddle attachment.

-When it comes to healthy eating, there seems to be so many complicated ideas of how to actually execute.
-Fortunately, healthy eating can be easy and doable, thanks to simply adding a single serving of 8 strawberries to your day.
+When it comes to healthy eating, there seems to be so many complicated ideas on how to actually execute.
+Fortunately, healthy eating can be easy and doable, thanks to simply adding a single serving of California Strawberries: 8 A Day, 8 ways.

 Clinical research suggests eating just a serving of eight strawberries is good for the whole body, promoting heart health, diabetes management, supporting brain health, and reducing the risk of some cancers.